-This first-hand understanding will ensure that you get a holistic view of the company, not only in terms of the tasks and projects going on but also the people.
+This first-hand understanding will ensure that you get a holistic view of the company, not only in terms of the tasks and projects going on, but also the people.

-Keeping on top of news and trends is a fundamental way to stay connected with your organization’s mission, strategy, and focus.
+Keeping on top of news and trends is a fundamental way to stay connected to your organization’s mission, strategy, and focus.
 Thorough knowledge of market movements will help you be prepared and proactive when these fluctuations inevitably affect your organization.

 Prove your ability to be a business partner